Hutchinson Bottle Sales Guide

 closures were the industry standard.

-Several web sites and books about antique soda bottles provide detailed illustrations and descriptions that help with the identification of closure styles.
-An excellent reference source is David Graci's book on Soda and Beer Bottle Closures 1850 - 1910 (additional information and ordering details can be found in the "Bottle Books For Sale" portion of the Collecting section of HutchBook.com).
+In addition to the multitude of closure patents covered in the “Stopper Patents” portion of HutchBook.com's Industry History pages, other web sites and several books about antique soda bottles provide detailed illustrations and descriptions that help with the correct identification of closure styles.
+An excellent reference source is David Graci's book on Soda and Beer Bottle Closures 1850 - 1910 (additional information and ordering details can be found in the "Bottle Books For Sale" portion of HutchBook.com's Collecting section).

 When preparing

-Subject Line: Vancouver Washington Hutchinson Soda Bottle With McArty
+Subject Line: Rare Vancouver Washington Hutchinson Soda Bottle With McArty Spelling Error

 Photograph(s): Accompanying photo shows front embossing